 Our state-of-the-art process control is another piece of the high-quality resin puzzle.
-Through measures such as automation and online analyzers, our team is able to maintain consistent, on-specification products for our customers.
 This analysis goes beyond a one-time check for resin quality.
-Instead, it’s an ongoing process where team members can check and adjust resin production in real-time.
-This is a major shift from the typical process of periodically sampling resin and adjusting based on those timeframes.
-With real-time tracking, analyzing, and adjusting, we are able to maintain a high level of resin consistency.
+Instead, it’s an ongoing process where team members can check and adjust resin production.
+With tracking, analyzing, and adjusting, we are able to maintain a high level of resin consistency.

 Quality starts at the pellet level and at Shell Polymers and we begin our polymer testing there as well.
 We analyze pellets at the molecular level to ensure they meet the standards expected.
-The analytical lab is also where we can troubleshoot in real time if any issues arise in the plastic resin manufacturing process, finding the answers to quality issues our customers may have before it affects their production.
+The analytical lab is also where we can troubleshoot any issues that arise in the plastic resin manufacturing process, finding the answers to quality issues our customers may have before it affects their production.

 Logistics isn’t always included in the quality conversation, but it’s actually a key component when it comes to ensuring high-quality resin.
-From a logistics standpoint, our owned-and-operated SIT (storage in transit) yard has a built-in transloader facility to minimize touch points.
-The rail cars in our fleet are epoxy coated and vented to help to avoid condensation on resin.
+From a logistics standpoint, the rail cars in our fleet are epoxy coated and vented to help to avoid condensation on resin.
 Plus, our modern railcar de-heeling and wash facility helps to ensure that every car is properly cleaned between resin batches.